 About Phyllis Grosskurth

-Phyllis Grosskurth’s biographies include the Governor General’s Award winner John Addington Symonds, and Byron: The Flawed Angel, hailed as the definitive short biography by The New York Times.
-She reviews frequently for The New York Review of Books and the… More about Phyllis Grosskurth
+PHYLLIS GROSSKURTH’s biographies include the Governor General’s Award winner John Addington Symonds, and Byron: The Flawed Angel, hailed as the definitive short biography by The New York Times.
+She reviewed for The New York Review of Books and the Globe and Mail and lectured on the history… More about Phyllis Grosskurth

 Published by Knopf Sep 11, 2013| 528 Pages| ISBN 9780307832139